maximilianrutz/H5Manipulator/README.md

 ## Motivation
 Some Femtonics microscopes write data into .mesc files after some initial data manipulation.
 To reverse engineer the initial manipulations someone kind in the community wrote the Matlab script "readMEScTStack.m".
-This python script applies the same transformations and (in the future) additionally implements a motion correction algorithm from the popular 2-photon imaging framework suite2p.
+This GUI performs the same transformations and saves the result to an .h5 file.

 ## Installation